sammygb26/Obsidian/Learning/Reasoning and Agents/Questions/Inference in First-Order Logic Questions.md

 	*GMP* says if we have a statement of the form $p_1\land p_2\land ... p_n \implies q$ then if we have some $p_1^*, p_2^*...p_n^*$ that unifies with $p_1\land p_2\land ... p_n$ under some substitution $\alpha$ then we can imply $q$ with the substitution $\alpha$.
 So we can use unification to find this substitution and then infer the result.

 ---
+In what form must sentences be to be used by generalized modus ponens? #flashcard #RA #InferenceInFOL
+	To be used in generalize modus ponens the statements must be in the form of a con

 What must we always do to our variables when *unifying*? #flashcard #RA #InferenceInFOL
 	We must *standardize apart* this means we give every variable a different name so that we aren't trying to unify so that two variable are the same when they shouldn't be.